piazzai/arguelles/README.md

 ## Installation

 Argüelles is hosted on CTAN and distributed as part of MikTex and TeXLive.
 It can also be installed manually by cloning this repository in your `$HOME/texmf/tex/latex` folder, which is automatically searched by LaTeX.
-If you do not have this folder, you can [create one](https://www.ias.edu/math/computing/faq/local-latex-style-files).
+If you do not have this folder, you can create one (see [here](https://www.ias.edu/math/computing/faq/local-latex-style-files)).

 ## Usage

+By default, the theme uses Alegreya (serif) for body text and math, and Alegreya Sans for the presentation's title and subtitle.
+Some math symbols are taken from the Euler math font, as they look better than default symbols when paired with Alegreya.

-By default, the theme uses serif fonts for body text.
-Loading it with the `sans` option makes sans-serif fonts default, keeping serif only for math type.
-Because sans-serif font is more space-efficient, this could be useful for slides that contain more text and bullet points.
+Loading the theme with the `sans` option makes Alegreya Sans default also for body text, keeping serif only for math.
+Because sans serif is more space-efficient, this option can be useful for slides that contain more text and bullet points.
+The `noalegre` option removes the Alegreya and Euler dependencies entirely.
+The theme compiles with LaTeX's default fonts and you can override them with any font of your choice.

 The `frameno` option adds frame numbering in the bottom right corner of each frame.
 Frame numbers remain hidden on title and plain frames.
 They can also be suppressed on individual frames by adding the `noframenumbering` option to the `frame` environment, as in: